-Except for Pennsylvania State Police (PSP) and/or Capitol Police (CP), armored courier services and non-Commission employee law enforcement officers, it is a violation of this policy to carry a weapon, firearm or other instrument of force, of any kind while inside a Commission facility, building or leased space, on Commission property, inside a Commission-owned or Commission leased or rented vehicle, or while conducting Commission business, on or offsite.
-Regardless of any legally-issued Concealed Weapons or License to Carry Firearms Permit, it is strictly prohibited for a Commission Employee or Representative to carry a firearm or concealed weapon as set forth above and will subject an Employee to discipline, up to and including termination and a Commission Representative to termination of the business contract or removal from all Commission assignments.
+Except for Pennsylvania State Police (PSP) and/or Capitol Police (CP), armored courier services and non-Commission employee law enforcement officers, it is a violation of this policy to carry a weapon, firearm, or other instrument of force, of any kind while inside a Commission facility, building or leased space, on Commission property, inside a Commission-owned or Commission leased or rented vehicle, or while conducting Commission business, on or offsite.
+Regardless of any legally issued Concealed Weapons or License to Carry Firearms Permit, an Employee or Commission Representative is strictly prohibited from carrying a firearm or concealed weapon as set forth above, violation of this policy will subject an Employee to discipline, up to and including termination and a Commission Representative to termination, of the business contract or removal from all Commission assignments.